 As for office work, they had been trained for a special auditing of questionnaires and error detection, which greatly reduced rates of errors during field work.
 In order to reduce the percentage of errors during data entry, the program was designed to enter data so as not to allow any mistakes during the process and contained many of logical terms.
 This process led to disclosure of most of errors that had not been found in earlier phases of the work, where they were correcting all the errors that had been discovered.

-After the completion of the aforesaid audits, data consistency was examined by computer using frequency and cross tables as turned out to be quite consistent, Errors impact was not detectable on data quality.
+After the completion of the aforesaid audits, data consistency was examined by computer using frequency and cross tables, as turned out to be quite consistent, Errors impact was not detectable on data quality.
 This in turn gave a good impression of those in charge of the survey that we could rely on this data and extract reliable statistical and high significant indicators on the reality of corruption in Palestine.

 4.1.3 Response Rate